 Frequently Asked Questions

 Put your desired product(s) into the shopping basket, add your address and you will be shown rates to your destination.
 We do not deliver to PO Boxes.
+Many of our chairs also feature a fully assembled delivery option, available at additional cost.

+Yes, to every postcode.
 Anywhere our freight carriers will go.

 Sometimes.
 Contact us for a quote.